What Matters When Repurposing Diffusion Models for General Dense Perception Tasks?: More Quantitative and Qualitive Experiments

-\textbf{More Qualitative Evaluation. } In Fig. \ref{fig:matting_supplementary}, we showcase more qualitative results for the image matting task.
-It is worth noting that our model works well in various resolutions, light environments, human poses, and human orientations.
+\textbf{More Qualitative Evaluation. } In \cref{fig:supp_rgb_seg}, we showcase more qualitative results for the image segmentation task.
+Our method shows much robustness on the trained categories of complex in-the-wild images.
+Due to the limited annotation categories and little negative label of “unknown category”, it sometimes fails in outdoor scenes and unseen categories such as cats and cars.
 Please zoom in for better visualization and more details.